push-protocol/push-sdk/packages/examples/nft-notification-using-smart-contract/README.md

    npx hardhat run scripts/deploy.js --network sepolia
    ```

-   This command deploys the contract to Sepolia and adds the deployed contract as a delegate in your Push Protocol channel.
+   This command deploys the contract to Sepolia and **adds the deployed contract as a delegate in your Push Protocol channel**.

 6. **Mint an NFT:**